HOUSING INDICATOR TOOL

 The above quote was shared with our members during HAND’s Racial Equity Learning Series (March 2020).

 Can we afford to do more of the same?
 If nothing changed, would we be solving for the needs in our communities?
-We ask ourselves these questions as HAND launches the second installment of the Housing Indicator Tool (HIT), a platform designed to track local efforts to produce affordable rental housing in the Washington Region.
-A year after its inaugural release in March 2021, we are pleased to share an updated version of the tool with HAND members, local jurisdictions, private sector and philanthropic partners.
+We asked ourselves these questions when we launched the Housing Indicator Tool (HIT), a platform designed to track local efforts to produce affordable rental housing in the Washington Region.
+Two years after its inaugural release in March 2021, we are pleased to share an updated version of the tool with HAND members, local jurisdictions, private sector and philanthropic partners.

 Dating as far back as slavery, we have operated under a system that was rooted in an ideology that black, indigenous, and people of color were inferior to other races.
 Over hundreds of years, this structure has permeated our very way of life – from our education system to where we worship and even housing.
 Redlining, racialized zoning and covenants, subprime mortgages, and disinvestment in black and brown communities are just a few of the ways in which this system has created barriers to opportunity over the course of decades.
 No matter how overt or subtle, this discrimination has always been designed to secure the dominance of some, and extract social and economic value from others.